peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 Save this file.

-Introduced in 1.10 of Amazon Q CLI, you now have a new command "q mcp" that provides you with a bunch of tools to help you manage your MCP server settings.
-When we run "q mcp" we get the following.
+Introduced in 1.10 of Amazon Q CLI, you now have a new argument **"q mcp"** that provides you with tools to help you manage your MCP server settings.
+When we run **"q mcp"** we get the following.

 ```
 Usage: qchat mcp [OPTIONS] <COMMAND>